integrations/terraform-provider-github/CONTRIBUTING.md

 # Contributing

 Hi there!
 We're thrilled that you'd like to contribute to this project.
-Your help is essential for keeping it great.
+Your help is essential to keep it great.

 Contributions to this project are [released](https://help.github.com/articles/github-terms-of-service/#6-contributions-under-repository-license) to the public under the [project's open source license](LICENSE).

 Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
 By participating in this project you agree to abide by its terms.

 Before submitting an issue or a pull request, please search the repository for existing content.
-Issues and PRs with multiple comments/experience reports increase the likelihood of a merged change.
+Issues and PRs with multiple comments, reactions, and experience reports increase the likelihood of a merged change.

 ## Submitting a pull request

-0. Fork and clone the repository
+0. Fork and clone the repository.
-0. Create a new branch: `git checkout -b my-branch-name`
+0. Create a new branch: `git switch -c my-branch-name`.
-0. Make your change, add tests, and make sure the tests still pass
+0. Make your change, add tests, and make sure the tests still pass.
-0. Push to your fork and submit a pull request
+0. Push to your fork and submit a pull request.
-0. Pat your self on the back and wait for your pull request to be reviewed and merged.
+0. Pat yourself on the back and wait for your pull request to be reviewed and merged.

 Here are a few things you can do that will increase the likelihood of your pull request being accepted:

+- Allow your pull request to receive edits by maintainers.
 - Discuss your changes with the community in an issue.
-- Allow your pull request to receive edits by maintainers.
 - Write tests.
 - Keep your change as focused as possible.
-If there are multiple changes you would like to make that are not dependent upon each other, consider submitting them as separate pull requests.
+If there are multiple changes you would like to make that are not dependent upon each other, please submit them as separate pull requests.
 - Write a [good commit message](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html).

 ## Quick End-To-End Example